ZombieSocrates/brainteasers/blog_post.md

 ![Image](hand_sketches/two_passenger_sketch.png)

 We can draw out similar scenarios for planes with three seats and four seats.
-Each row in these diagrams represents the possible seat choices that the first, second, or nth passenger can make given the choices of previous passengers.
-Here's an artistic rendering of the ways a three-seat crazy plane could pan out...
+Each row in these diagrams represents the possible seat choices that the first, second, or nth passenger can make, given the choices of previous passengers.
+Below is an artistic rendering of the ways a crazy plane with *three* seats could pan out...

 ![Image](hand_sketches/three_passenger_sketch.png)

-...and here's a sketch for the plane with four seats.
+...and here's a sketch for the plane with *four* seats.

 ![Image](hand_sketches/four_passenger_sketch.png)

 In looking at these base cases, a couple things stand out:
-* The last passenger on the plane _only ever ends up in her seat or in the crazy guy's seat (seat number 1)._ If anybody in the "undoes" the crazy passenger's error by randomly selecting his seat, then everything else goes off without a hitch.
+* The last passenger on the plane _only ever ends up in her seat or in the crazy guy's seat (seat number 1)._ If anybody in the middle "undoes" the crazy passenger's error by randomly selecting his seat, then everything else goes off without a hitch.
-* The probability that everything works out is 50 percent for each of these small planes.
+* Everything works out 50 percent of the time for each of these small planes.
 This gives us an inkling that the probability of the last passenger ending up in her assigned seat _may not depend on the number of people boarding the plane._

 We have an idea of what will happen if we ramp up from our "tiny planes" to our full 100-seat crazy plane, which is great.
 Unfortunately, drawing these diagrams for larger planes quickly becomes intractable.
 I'd be lying if I said I didn't while away certain evenings drawing diagrams for five- and six-passenger planes, but I don't even want to think about larger diagrams.[ref]Especially considering that the 100-passenger diagram would have 2<sup>99</sup>, or about _634 octillion_, branches to draw, the smiley faces alone would take eons to perfect...[/ref].